WebAssembly/esm-integration/proposals/esm-integration/EXAMPLES.md

 ### wasm imports <- JS re-exports <- wasm exports

-Any wasm exports that are re-exported via a JS module will be available to the other wasm module as accurate bindings.
-If the binding is a mutable global, then that binding will be a live export binding in JS reflecting changes to the Wasm global value.
-When imported from JS, the first and second Wasm modules will yield the same Wasm identities for the multiply exported Wasm objects.
+Any wasm exports that are re-exported via a JS module will be available to the other wasm module as accurate, immutable bindings.
+The wasm export gets wrapped into a JS object (e.g. `WebAssembly.Global`) and then unwrapped to the wasm import in the importing wasm module.
+When imported from JS, the first and second Wasm modules will yield the same object identities for the multiply exported Wasm objects.

 #### Example